spontit/spontit-api-python-wrapper/README.md

 #### Creating Topics

-Currently, creating topics is only supported through the GUI on the iOS <a href="https://itunes.apple.com/us/app/spontit/id1448318683">Spontit app</a>.
+Currently, creating topics is only supported through the GUI on the iOS <a href="https://itunes.apple.com/us/app/spontit/id1448318683" target="_blank">Spontit app</a>.
 We intend to expand this functionality to the website and the API.

 Once you make a topic, you are NOT able to change its display name.
 This will likely NOT change for quite some time.
 Please keep this in mind when creating topics.

 ### Getting Started

-For complete documentation listing the functions available, please see <a>here</a>.
+For complete documentation listing the functions available, please see <a target="_blank">here</a>.

 #### Make an Account
-First, go to <a href="https://www.spontit.com">spontit.com</a> or download the <a href="https://itunes.apple.com/us/app/spontit/id1448318683">Spontit app</a>.
+First, go to <a href="https://www.spontit.com" target="_blank">spontit.com</a> or download the <a href="https://itunes.apple.com/us/app/spontit/id1448318683" target="_blank">Spontit app</a>.
 Create an account and get your user ID.
 To see your user ID in the app, tap on the hamburger button.
 To see your user ID on the website, look at the top of the screen.

-You can change your user ID at any time <a href="https://www.spontit.com/change_names">here</a>.
+You can change your user ID at any time <a href="https://www.spontit.com/change_names" target="_blank">here</a>.

 #### Generate a Secret Key
 Once you have made an account, generate a secret key <a href="https://spontit.com/secret_key">here</a>.
 You might have to re-authenticate.